artemgurzhii/ember-styleguide/ember.md

 ## Components

 ### Data Down Action Up
-When we wannt to create app which embrace immutable data structures, we have to use DDAU convention.
+If we want to create app which embraces immutable data structures, we have to use DDAU convention.
 In a nutshell you should't change passed data in components instead trigger actions that should change this data.

 ```hbs
 // GOOD